-As noted previously, the two-party distribution of Wisconsin voting is 51.29% to 48.71%.
-A fair map would allocate 51 seats to the majority party and 48 seats to the other.
+As noted previously, the two-party distribution of Wisconsin voting is 50.67% to 49.33%.
+A fair map would allocate 50 seats to the majority party and 49 seats to the other.
 The current gerrymandered map for the Wisconsin State Assembly allocates only 35 seats to the majority party and 64 seats to the minority party.
-The map below is fair, allocating 51 seats to the majority party and 48 seats to the minority party.